trohit/ik/systemdesign/backend/COMPONENTS/MGMT/k8s.md

 # Terminology
 - A Pod is the smallest scheduling work unit in Kubernetes.
 It is a logical collection of one or more containers scheduled together, and the collection can be started, stopped, or rescheduled as a single unit of work.
+- The kubelet is an agent running on each node, control plane and workers, and communicates with the control plane.
+It receives Pod definitions, primarily from the API Server, and interacts with the container runtime on the node to run containers associated with the Pod.
+It also monitors the health and resources of Pods running containers.

 # K8s Architecture